ZoeLawson/mcc_tools_tech/Week06-LightweightMarkup/Homework/lisa_fleischmann_week6_homework/lisa_fleischmann_week6_homework_part1_relativePath.md

 The relative path is ../../Week05-AgileHTML/Homework/lisa_fleischmann_week5_html.html
 1. From the week 5 PDF handout to your week 5 homework.
 The relative path is ./Homework/lisa_fleischmann_week5_html

+###### Well done!
+One minor nit -  you do not need to include the ./ in number 6.
+You can just start with Homework/